anushreenair/MLtrainedmodelforproject/README.md

 ## Notes
 - Ensure a stable internet connection for data fetching.
-- The model performance depends on the availability and quality of historical data.
+- The model's performance depends on the availability and quality of historical data.
 - The prediction accuracy varies based on market volatility and trends.

 ## License